 - During the summer months you may want to consider booking ahead of time for accommodation or camping, especially for Crater Lake and Cannon Beach.

-- Packing car-friendly snacks is always a good idea… no one likes a hangry road trip partner 😉
+- Packing car-friendly snacks in a cooler is always a good idea… no one likes a hangry road trip partner 😉

 Be Responsible on Your Oregon Road Trip